hplp/2025-fpga-design-projects-fpgaall/README.md

    .
 OpenCV( for image processing)
    .
 TensorFlow/Pytorch(for machine learning)
    .
 PYNQ Library( for interfacing with the FPGA)
-4. Data Analysis Tools:
    .
+Jupyter Notebook
+5. Data Analysis Tools:
+   .
 NumPy/Pandas ( for data handling)
    .
 Matplotlib/Seaborn (for visualization)
+6. Resources:
+  We will used a dataset from Kaggle with lung cancer image
 ## Expected Outcomes:
 (Describe what you expect to deliver at the end of the project)

 ## Tasks:
 (Describe the tasks that need to be completed.
 Assign students to tasks)
-# 1- Proposed system description descritpion for lung cancer image classification using jupyter notebook
+# 1- Proposed system description for lung cancer image classification using jupyter notebook
 We propose a system combining image analysis, an edge detector, and a 3-layer Convolution Neural Network as shown in the figure1.
 In the image analysis part, the system reads the gray image, preprocesses it, detects edges, finally  normalizes it to a fixed size, and stores it as a binary image array.
 For training and classification, it uses a 3-layer CNN  with a flattened layer and fully connected layer followed by an output layer of four classes.
 We used Python programming language to implement this system and used OpenCV for processing and analyzing images.
 Python modules pandas, NumPy, Matplotlib, Sklearn, TensorFlow modules, and Keras framework are used to build CNN model, training, and classification of lung cancer

 ![figue 1 github](https://github.com/user-attachments/assets/8d59f756-5343-404e-a328-c7736db7452c)

+# - Output of the classification
+.
+Labeled image
+.
+Accuracy of the neural network
+. processing time
+# - member of the project team in charge : Jazzmin Poitier
+# 2- Proposed system description for the Neural Network accelerator using FPGA
 ## Timeline:
 (Provide a timeline or milestones for the project)

-## pro